Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 - hold the best record of air support and air battles in US military history, and

-- never lost a single bomber under their protection.
+- lost almost no bombers under their protection.

 They Hold the Best Record

 Historical documents show that The Tuskegee Airmen hold the best record of air support and air battles in US military history.
-They never lost a single bomber under their protection.
+They lost almost no bombers under their protection.

 African American Pilots in World War II

 After a previous bombing mission over Germany, Luke Weathers was commissioned to escort a wounded bomber to England.

 He flew beneath the bomber to disguise his presence from possible enemy attacks.